IvoVellekoop/wavesim_py/docs/source/readme.rst

 Running the code
 ----------------

 Once the virtual environment is set up with all the required packages, you are ready to run the code.
 You can go through any of the scripts in the ``examples`` `directory <https://github.com/IvoVellekoop/wavesim_py/tree/main/examples>`_ for the basic steps needed to run a simulation.
-The directory contains examples of 1D, 2D, and 3D problems.
+The directory contains examples of 1D, 2D, and 3D problems, for the Helmholtz equation and Maxwell's equations for non-magnetic and non-birefringent materials.

-You can run the code with just three inputs:
+You can run the code with just four inputs to the :attr:`~.wavesim.simulate` function:

 * :attr:`~.Domain.permittivity`, i.e. refractive index distribution squared (a 3-dimensional array on a regular grid),

-* :attr:`~.Domain.periodic`, a tuple of three booleans to indicate whether the domain is periodic in each dimension [``True``] or not [``False``], and

-* :attr:`~.Domain.source`, the same size as permittivity.
+* :attr:`~.Domain.sources`, list of sources.

+* :attr:`~.wavelength` ``:float``: wavelength in micrometer (μm).

+* :attr:`~.pixel_size` ``:float``: pixel size in micrometer (μm).

 :numref:`helmholtz_1d_analytical` shows a simple example of a 1D problem with a homogeneous medium (`helmholtz_1d_analytical.py <https://github.com/IvoVellekoop/wavesim_py/blob/main/examples/helmholtz_1d_analytical.py>`_) to explain these and other inputs.